Getty Images: Copyright enforcement and controversy

-In 2009, Oscar Michelen, a New York attorney who focuses on such damages claims, said: "The damages they're requesting aren't equal to the copyright infringement," and "there's no law that says definitively what images are worth in the digital age."
+In 2009, Oscar Michelen, a New York attorney who focuses on such damage claims, said, "The damages they're requesting aren't equal to the copyright infringement," and "there's no law that says definitively what images are worth in the digital age."
 He called Getty's effort to assess four-figure fines "a legalized form of extortion".

 In an effort to combat online copyright infringement, in March 2014 Getty Images made over 35 million images available free for non-commercial online use via embedding with attribution and a link back to the Getty Images website.
 According to Getty Images executive Craig Peters, "The principle is to turn what's infringing use with good intentions, turning that into something that's valid licensed use with some benefits going back to the photographer".

-On 15 February 2018, Google Images' interface was modified in order to meet the terms of a settlement and licensing partnership with Getty.
+On 15 February 2018, Google Images' interface was modified to meet the terms of a settlement and licensing partnership with Getty.
 The "View image" button (a deep link to the image itself on its source server) was removed from image thumbnails.
-This change is intended to discourage users from directly viewing the full-sized image (although doing so using a browser's context menu on the embedded thumbnail is not frustrated), and encourage them to view the image in its appropriate context (which may also include attribution and copyright information) on its respective web page.
+This change is intended to discourage users from directly viewing the full-sized image (though users can still do so using a browser's context menu on the embedded thumbnail) and encourage them to view the image in its appropriate context (which may also include attribution and copyright information) on its respective web page.
 The "Search by image" button has also been downplayed, as reverse image search can be used to find higher-resolution copies of copyrighted images.
 Google also agreed to make the copyright disclaimer within the interface more prominent.